librazhd7/gentoo/README.md

 ```

 > [!CAUTION]
-> assuming `app-admin/sudo` is installed and used, `/etc/sudoers` should always be edited with `visudo` \
+> assuming `app-admin/sudo` is installed and used, `/etc/sudoers` should always be edited with `visudo`. \
-> allow members of group wheel sudo access by uncommenting
+> allow members of group wheel sudo access by uncommenting:
 > ```
 > %wheel ALL=(ALL:ALL) ALL
 > ```